 Intermediate EMT certificate programs can follow national standard curriculum established either in 1985 or in 1999.
 These programs continue basic training with advanced emergency care knowledge and skills.
-Students complete comprehensive coursework about airway devices, intravenous fluids and medications, along with spending significant time in the field.

 Students in an EMT-Intermediate/85 certificate program study patient assessment, ventilation management and intravenous therapy.
 Those enrolled in an EMT-Intermediate/99 program take similar coursework, with patient assessment broken down into trauma and medical background.
 Intermediate 99 students also study cardiac management, IV and medication management and emergency pediatric care.